andrewsgardner/WebLearn/README.md

 Here, the path to [contentPageFunctions.php](https://github.com/andrewsgardner/WebLearn/blob/master/resources/library/contentPageFunctions.php) must be resolved before it can be required.

-The LIBRARY_PATH constant will calculate a path to the library directory where this file is located: [/salcweblearn.org/resources/library/](https://github.com/andrewsgardner/WebLearn/tree/master/resources/library).
+The LIBRARY_PATH constant will find the library directory where this file is located: [/salcweblearn.org/resources/library/](https://github.com/andrewsgardner/WebLearn/tree/master/resources/library).

 ```
 // calculate absolute path to /resources/library/